snow app deploy¶

 Arguments¶

-Paths, relative to the the project root, of files you want to upload to a stage.
-The paths must match one of the artifacts src pattern entries in snowflake.yml.
+Paths, relative to the the project root, of files or directories you want to upload to a stage.
+If a file is specified, it must match one of the artifacts src pattern entries in snowflake.yml.
+If a directory is specified, it will be searched for subfolders or files to deploy based on artifacts src pattern entries.
 If unspecified, the command syncs all local changes to the stage.

 Options¶